Meet the laid-back new local on K’ Rd from the talented team behind Ada and Pie Rolla’s

 Venison pie, cranberry, venison ragù, bone marrow, suet pastry

-left: Fish & chips (chips not pictured), pea purée, sauce remoulade, right: Margo’s bar and Pie Rolla’s window
+left: Fish & chips (chips not pictured), pea purée, sauce remoulade, right: The bar and Pie Rolla’s window

-When it comes to the drinks list, it was approach with care, with Mazza-Carson and the team working with local wineries and breweries to develop a menu that means you don’t have to spend a fortune to enjoy a great drink.
+When it comes to the drinks list, it was approached with care, with Mazza-Carson and the team working with local wineries and breweries to develop a menu that means you don’t have to spend a fortune to enjoy a great drink.
 As such, you’ll find house wines at local pub prices (amongst more elevated drops for those who want them), and close to ten beers on tap, running the gamut from classics to craft, with a rotating guest pour that is reserved for exciting new brews.
-The cocktails list is fresh and inventive — properly boozy cocktails that experiment without being too wild.
-The Thirsty Dog — an homage to Margo’s predecessor, pairs cucumber-infused gin with apple, elderflower, lime, and vibrant purple butterfly tea in a lively libation that tastes like summer in a cup.
+The cocktail list is fresh and inventive — properly boozy cocktails that experiment without being too wild.
+The Thirsty Dog — a homage to the spot’s predecessor, pairs cucumber-infused gin with apple, elderflower, lime, and vibrant purple butterfly tea in a lively libation that tastes like summer in a cup.

 left: potato ricotta dumplings, brown butter, sage, local pine nuts, right: Thirsty Dog — cucumber gin, apple, elderflower, lime, butterfly tea